Harmonic Inc.: History

 On May 6, 2010 Omneon announced it agreed to be acquired by Harmonic for an estimated $274 million.

 Harmonic sold its line of fiber-optic access products to Aurora Networks in February 2013 for $46 million in cash.

 On February 29, 2016 Harmonic acquired Thomson Video Networks.

 In January 2022, SBTVD Forum approved a selection of technologies for SBTVD 3.0 which include MPEG-5 LCEVC, V-NOVA & Harmonic’s submission.

+In December 2025, it was announced Harmonic had received a binding offer from the Denver, CO-headquartered video technology company, MediaKind to acquire its video business segment for approximately $145 million in cash.

+Harmonic completed the video business divestiture in June 2026.
+MediaKind acquired the video business segment for approximately $145 million in cash.
+The transaction positions Harmonic as a pure-play broadband tech company.

 Products

 Harmonic’s products fall into four principal categories: